 If all the four elements of tort law above are present then a tort has been committed.
-In this case there is going to be a court case where either damages or an injunction occurs.
+In this circumstance, there is going to be a court case where either damages or an injunction occurs.

 There are various damages that can be awarded in this instance such as full compensation where the victim must be fully compensated monetarily for his/her suffering.

 However, there are various subcategories of damages that can be awarded like nominal damages, special damages, aggravated damages, and more.
 Victims will pursue any of the damages most applicable to their specific situation in order to get the compensation they deserve.

 Ultimately, it’s up to the court to decide what damages will be awarded.

 Torts can be a complex part of the law to understand because there are many specifics to each individual case that must be examined.